 You’re in 1944, the world is at war, and you’ve just set sail to cross the Atlantic on S.S.
 JOHN W. BROWN – who knows what adventures lie in wait!
 Spend an exciting day in 1944 as you experience a sea and air adventure aboard our restored Liberty ship.
-Plenty of food, era-relevant entertainers, and an air show with vintage World War II aircraft await you!
+Entertainment and music of the 40's, and fly-bys of vintage World War II aircraft await you!

 The ship is open for you to visit.
-View the magnificent 140-ton triple-expansion steam engine as it powers the great ship through the water.
-Tour museum spaces, crew quarters, bridge, flying bridge, chart room, radio room, mess rooms, troop berthing areas, stern gun deck and much more.
+View the magnificent 140-ton triple-expansion steam engine as it powers the ship through the water.
+Tour museum spaces, crew quarters, bridge, flying bridge, wheelhouse, radio room, mess rooms, troop berthing areas, stern gun deck and much more.

 Choose Your Voyage Date!

 Below are the planned dates for Living History Cruises aboard S.S.
-JOHN W. BROWN in 2017.
+JOHN W. BROWN in 2018.
 Online ticket purchasing is now available.
-If you prefer to purchase tickets by mail order (using a check or credit card), email us at firstname.lastname@example.org, subject line: cruise date you are interested in and we will email you an order form.
+If you prefer to purchase tickets by mail order (using a check or credit card), email us at email@example.com, subject line: CRUISE and the date you are interested in and we will email you an order form.

 Both online and mail order ticket purchases include a processing fee.
 Reserve early as cruises often sell out quickly.
 The deadline for ticket purchases is two weeks prior to any cruise.